Understanding the Impact of Lockdown on Your Pet

 With Coronavirus putting a halt to just about every social gathering we’ve become so used to attending, our dogs have lost their chance to properly socialise with their pals and because of this our pups may still be feeling the strain of an unsocial life.

 To get them back out there, try to organise meetups with other owners when you’re able to adhere to government guidelines.
 Even just a quick walk and a play with a close canine friend can help to boost your dog’s mood.

 Separation anxiety is a big thing for many pets.
 As we settle into the new normal, so too are our dogs and cats, who’ll have come to expect you to be a constant fixture of their lives now that you’re working at home.

 For a lot of people however, the prospect of returning to working onsite or in an office is looming and that means your pets, who’ll have just got used to you being around all the time, will have to start saying goodbye to you again on a regular basis.
 That can be tough for them, especially if they’re of a sociable nature.

 Unfortunately, there’s no easy way for them to deal with the anxiety they’ll feel when you go away.
 You can try something like counter-conditioning which is training that helps your pet associate being left alone with good feelings.

 Those are our tips on how to help keep an eye on your pet’s mental and physical health as we deal with the different lockdown phases of the pandemic.

 Your pet’s good health is essential, and if something happens to them, or if you need to take them to the vet, you’ll want to know that you’re in the best position to be able to afford the care and treatment they need and deserve.
-Pet insurance can help you do just that, and our Pet Insurance policies, underwritten by Fairmead Insurance, offer a range of cover to suit different budgets and requirements.
+Pet insurance can help you do just that, and our Pet Insurance policies offer a range of cover to suit different budgets and requirements.